 Posters will be printed on coated or photo paper.

-When submitting your poster please name the poster file with your poster number (the same as the abstract number found in the email from the secretariat when your abstract was accepted) and the name of the person who has paid for the poster printing.
+When submitting your poster please name the poster file with the name of the person who has paid for the poster printing.

 Only accepted posters will be printed and where the author has registered and paid for the conference

 If you have problems preparing a suitable pdf file, please send your original poster to firstname.lastname@example.org and we will convert it for you.